-Proposal Proposal 1 - To re-elect three members of the Board, two of which will serve for a term of three years and one of which will serve for a term of two years, and until their respective successors are duly elected and qualified.
-Vote Required Affirmative vote of a majority of the votes cast at the Annual Meeting in person (virtually) or by proxy.
-Broker Discretionary Voting Allowed No Effect of Abstentions and Broker Non-Votes Abstentions and broker non-votes will have no effect on the result of the vote.
+Proposal Vote Required Broker Discretionary Voting Allowed Effect of Abstentions and Broker Non-Votes Proposal 1 - To re-elect three members of the Board, two of which will serve for a term of three years and one of which will serve for a term of two years, and until their respective successors are duly elected and qualified.
+Affirmative vote of a majority of the votes cast at the Annual Meeting in person (virtually) or by proxy.
+No Abstentions and broker non-votes will have no effect on the result of the vote.
 Proposal 2 - To approve a proposal to authorize the Company to sell or otherwise issue up to 25% of the then outstanding shares of the Company's common stock at an offering price per share to investors that is below the Company's then current NAV per share.
 Company Act of 1940, as amended (the "1940 No Abstentions and broker non-votes, if any, will have the effect of a vote against this proposal.
 Proposal 3 - To transact such other business as may properly come before the Annual Meeting, or any postponement or adjournment thereof.
-Affirmative vote of a majority of the votes cast at the Annual Meeting in person (virtually) or by proxy.
+Affirmative vote of a majority of the votes cast at the Annual Meeting in person virtually or by proxy.
 No Abstentions and broker non-votes will have no effect on the result of the vote.